Hammerwich

 Hammerwich is a small village and civil parish in the Lichfield District, in Staffordshire, England.
-It is southeast of Burntwood and northeast of Brownhills.
+It is southeast of Burntwood.

 Name

 The name may derive from hamor (Old English: a hammer) and wīc (Old English: a place of industry, specialist agriculture or trading), indicating a smithy or metal-working site.

 Charcoal burning, nail making, agriculture and coal mining have all been prevalent in the village over the years.

 Culture

 Amenities in the village at present include a community centre, a Women's Institute hall and St John the Baptist Church.
 There are also numerous green lanes, footpaths and streams in the surrounding countryside.